sjwan01/sjwan01/README.md

 In my junior year of college [@ Vassar](https://www.vassar.edu/math) , I switched my major from _PoliSci_ to _Stats_ out of curiousity about the world of data.
 Through this journey of statistical science, I've acquired and applied skills - ranging from data manipulation to machine learning - to solving real-life problems.
 This Github account serves as showcase for some of these projects - as well as a workshop for people to brainstorm!

 As a data enthusiast, I look forward to exchanging ideas and making progressive impacts to the communities.
-Visit my repositories if you're interested.
-Also, feel free to connect and always up to any suggestions about project ideas or collaboration!
+Please feel free to visit my repositories if you're interested, and always open for connections and suggestions about project ideas or collaboration!

 Here's my LinkedIn: [![Linkedin Badge](https://img.shields.io/badge/-shunji-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/shunji-wan-a01305185/)